Exercise 1: Try to draw some of these twigs with various leaves.

 THE ART OF SIMPLIFICATION:

-Exercise 2: Draw such a group of leaves in the cartoon style.
-You can also make the leaves more pointed if you like.
+Exercise 2: Draw such a group of leaves in the comic style.
+You can make the leaves more pointed if you like.

 Exercise 3: Draw a tree with a foliage consisting of leaves in groups.
 It doesn’t really matter where you start.
 Let the groups point in various directions.
 Alternate slightly between pressing harder and softer with your pencil.